etcgroup/aloe/README.md

 Optional: Use the `--roc` option to generate a ROC curve for each fold of cross validation.
 You can also use the `--feature-values` flag to output "feature_values.csv", a dump of the training data after feature extraction.
+The `--test-sets` flag will cause each cross-validation test set to be dumped, with labels, as CSV files.

 #### Output